jules2689/trudeau/docs/2020-04-18/post_news.md

 All right.
 So that was your economist'spoint of view.
-Now what's your point of view as a Canadian as a canadiancitizen?president trump wants peoplemoving around freely as soon aspossible.
+Now what's your point of view as a Canadian, as a canadiancitizen? president trump wants people moving around freely as soon aspossible.
-How do you feel about that?could that compromise publichealth and safety in Canada?
+How do you feel about that? could that compromise public health and safety in Canada?